 Eyestone (2008) stated that cross-training is not the same as running.
-However, Eyestone found that if the athlete performs cross-training at high levels of intensity for one hour the same aerobic benefits will be obtained as running for 5 miles.
-Bloom (2003), the author of "Head for the Pool", stated that pool workouts may be beneficial for runners with injuries such as plantar fasciitis, stress fractures, and shin splints.
-Bloom (2003) mentioned that pool workouts are perfect for the colder seasons since training at high levels of intensity are difficult to achieve in ice, snow, or rain.
-Dudney (2006) stated that cross-training may be beneficial to older runners by reducing the wear and tear on their joints and connective tissues.
+However, Eyestone found that if the athlete performs cross-training at high levels of intensity for one hour, the same aerobic benefits will be obtained as running for 5 miles.
+Bloom (2003), the author of "Head for the Pool", stated that pool workouts might be beneficial for runners with injuries such as plantar fasciitis, stress fractures, and shin splints.
+Bloom (2003) mentioned that pool workouts are perfect for the colder seasons since training at high levels of intensity is difficult to achieve in ice, snow, or rain.
+Dudney (2006) stated that cross-training might be beneficial to older runners by reducing the wear and tear on their joints and connective tissues.
 These articles dealt with personal experiences and how cross-training has helped individuals.
 However, it is also important to discuss how these experiences affected them, why they affected them, and if cross-training can benefit others in the same way.

 Rodriquez (2000), found that in trained swimmers VO2 peak values have been reported to be 6-7% lower than runners and approximately the same in cycling.
-But the major finding in this study was that peak oxygen uptake and pulmonary ventilation after maximal free swimming unimpeded was not significantly different from a V02 peak and VE peak during running or cycling when compared to trained swimmers.
+But the significant finding in this study was that peak oxygen uptake and pulmonary ventilation after maximal free-swimming unimpeded was not significantly different from a V02 peak and VE peak during running or cycling when compared to trained swimmers.
 These findings were again tested in "Maximal Physiological Responses to Shallow and Deep Water Running".
-Those training in this environment found that deep water running can be used as a replacement to running while an individual is recovering from an injury.
+Those training in this environment found that deep water running can be used as a replacement for running while an individual is recovering from an injury.
 The above article stated that there was a difference in VO2max, but the difference is less than 3.05, which is insignificant.
-In "Physiological Effects of Deep Water Running" following a land-based training program, the authors found that VO2 max actually dropped after they ended the deep-water training program.
+In "Physiological Effects of Deep Water Running" following a land-based training program, the authors found that VO2 max dropped after they ended the deep-water training program.